The abolition or absence of a particular exclusivist

 supreme symbol of exclusivism!

-Some of the forms of exclusivism monarchists are involved in may
+Some of the forms of exclusivism monarchists commit themselves to may also

-do or did without these forms of exclusivism (and all of them
+do or did without these manifestations of exclusivity and exclusion (and

 which characterize monarchical systems are liable to be found